MOVING AND BEING MOVED AT THE INTERSECTION OF SCIENCE AND DANCE / Wright Laboratory, Yale University, 2018-2019

 Physics and Dance / Yale University Press

-Our co-authored book on physics and dance is forthcoming from Yale University Press in the fall of 2018.
+Our co-authored book on physics and dance is forthcoming from Yale University Press in January 2019.
 In drawing together our fields, the book contributes to the major shift in universities across the United States in the way academia envisions, researches, and teaches in the arts and humanities and sciences.
 Heeding student feedback, many science instructors seek to enliven old pedagogical models, in order to better communicate the wonder inherent in scientific pursuits, and the relevance of quantitative reasoning to students’ lives.
 The arts and humanities are at a similar turning point.
 No longer accepting the relegation to afterschool activity, the arts are seeking to draw forms of cognition commonly associated with artistic practice–instinct, imagination, and a distinct version of critical rigor–more deeply into the university’s research operations, putting the arts in dialogue across the social sciences, humanities, and sciences.
 Faced with rapidly decreasing numbers of majors and enrollments, the humanities as a whole acknowledge a nationwide crisis, and are searching for ways to enliven course content and pedagogy.
-This book leads the vanguard in thinking creatively and generatively about these issues, by envisioning what the disciplines can offer each other.
-We encourage students to think in the gaps between disciplines, and to critically examine modes of analysis otherwise taken for granted in introductory courses within these fields.
+This book leads the vanguard in thinking creatively and generatively about these issues, by envisioning what the disciplines can offer each other and encouraging readers to think in the gaps between disciplines.

 Three Views of the Higgs and Dance / December 2013